 Unified storage involves configuring the same physical port as both an Ethernet storage interface and an FCoE storage interface.
-You can configure any appliance port or FCoE storage port as a unified storage port, on either a fixed module or an expansion module.
+You can configure any appliance port or FCoE storage port as a unified storage port.
 To configure a unified storage port, you must have the fabric interconnect in Fibre Channel switching mode.